 Amazon has recently alerted me that some users of the Survey are running older Google Earth clients that do not support the 1.2 or 1.3 Transport Level Security protocols.
 Google Earth has been supporting the higher levels for the past 3 years, so there is good reason in that alone to grab a new copy of Google Earth for your system.
 Its free, and getting it now will allow you to avoid having your requests against the Survey's S3 bucket denied - although Amazon has not yet stated the drop-dead-date.

-The Survey is being renamed as an "Ovoid Basin Survey", effective with this V3.0 release.
+The Survey was renamed as an "Ovoid Basin Survey", effective with the V3.0 release.
 That release includes seamless coverage across the 48 contiguous United States.
 The change is to attach a common landform name for the slightly diverse ovoid planforms seen when considering the Carolina Bays, High Plains Playas and the Rainwater Basins of Nebraska.

 The survey project and all my scientific endeavors are entirely privately funded.